Master’s thesis inquiries

 - Our group is principally interested in the social and political questions surrounding technology, innovation, management, and economics.
 If you want to work with us, your thesis must include at least some component dedicated to these questions, even if you are conducting your thesis work at a company.
 If you are not interested in social and political questions, this group is not for you.

-- It is strongly recommended that you have completed at least one course in the field of Science and Technology Studies at MCTS before commencing your thesis work.
-You may also choose to attend a course while conducting your thesis work, ideally with your thesis advisor.
+- It is strongly recommended that you have completed at least one course in the field of Science and Technology Studies at the STS department before commencing your thesis work.

 - Please also consider the opportunity to contribute to ongoing ISPP research projects through empirical and theoretical work.
 If your research interest fits into one of our projects, please mention that in your email.